05 27 Newsflashes from the Persecuted Church

 Nigeria: Open Doors Delivers Prayer Messages to Parents of Missing Girls

-An Open Doors worker recently visited parents of over 200 Chibok girls who remain missing six weeks after their abduction by the terrorist group Boko Haram.
+An Open Doors worker recently visited parents of over 200 Chibok girls who remain missing six weeks after their abduction by the terrorist group an extremist group that is located primarily in Northern Nigeria.
 The purpose of the visit was to encourage the parents and to deliver close to half of the nearly 2,000 prayer messages Open Doors has received for them from Christians around the world so far.

 An Open Doors worker says: “The atmosphere remains tense in Chibok and surrounding areas.
 In one of the villages the local chief, upon seeing us, went into his house and came out with a gun.
 He wanted to shoot us.
 He thought we were members of Boko Haram because we came by car.”